wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 - `my-wasp-app-db`

 :::caution Unique Name
 Your app name must be unique across all of Fly or deployment will fail.
-Additionally, please do not CTRL-C or exit your terminal while the commands are running.
 :::

-You can find the list of all available Fly regions [here](https://fly.io/docs/reference/regions/).
-Another way to see the same list is running `flyctl platform regions`.
+Read more about Fly.io regions [here](#flyio-regions).

-### Using a custom domain for your app
+### Using a Custom Domain For Your App

 Setting up a custom domain is a three-step process: